abhihyder/converter/readme.md

 ### setPage($pages)

 This method sets the pages of the PDF file that you want to convert.
 The pages can be specified as single page numbers (e.g. 1,2,3), a range of pages (e.g. 1-3), or a combination of both (e.g. 1,2,3-5).
-By default only first page will be converted.
+By default only the first page will be converted.

 ### allPage()
 This method is used to set all pages of the PDF file for conversion to images.
 It doesn't make any sense to use maxLimit() or setPage() when using allPage().
 If you call these methods before allPage(), they will be ignored.